zaborowm/dsc-full-ds-regression-recap-nyc-ds-career-042219/README.md

 ## Introduction

 Shew!
 Congratulations!
 You're really coming along!
-In this section, you conducted a full data-science pipeline from data acquisition through modelling and interpretation.
+In this section, you conducted a full data-science pipeline from data acquisition through modeling and interpretation.

 ## Objectives
 You will be able to: